 Chen Bijun hand-copied Wang Jingwei poetry in prison

 Chen Bijun’s life in prison has been the subject of discussion in the media, including published “eye witness” accounts.
 Since these reports are often contradictory, we are left with more questions than answers, while the truth remains unverified.
 According to family members, even though she was cared for by her maid You Jinglian until her transfer to Shanghai’s Tilanqiao Prison in 1949, Chen Bijun became very weak with illnesses and had to be hospitalized several times during her incarceration.
-In addition, Chen had been given injections of heavy analgesia for relief from chronic muscular and joint pains for decades.
+In addition, Chen had been given injections of heavy analgesia for relief from chronic muscular and joint pains for many years.
 Her suffering in prison could only increase her pain.

 Chen wrote several handcopies of Shuangzhaolou poetry by Wang Jingwei.
 The great scholar and fellow prisoner Long Yusheng wrote a postcript for one of these books.
 Aside from leaving these handcopies for her descendants, she also gave copies as gifts to those who had helped her, including Duan Mukai, whose partner Wang Wenhao was Ho Mang Hang’s defense lawyer.
 This copy is now at the Soochow University Library.